kev-mens/Autonomous-Insect/README.md

 # Self-Driving-Simulation
 Navigation through an environment, guided by a learning artificial neural network

+Download and play the demo to see a trained agent in action

 HOW TO USE
 - Run modified_map.py
 - Click and drag to design your own map, save it if you want using the save map button